learningequality/studio-docs/docs/add_content.rst

 * To **remove** topic, subtopic or a resource from the channel, follow these steps.

-   * Use the checkbox to select the topic or individual resource and click the |remove| button.
+   * Use the checkbox to select the topic or individual resource and click the |remove| (remove) button.

       **OR**